Docker Machine Executor autoscale configuration

 The concurrent parameter does not limit the number of VMs.

-As detailed here, one process can be configured to manage multiple runner workers.
+One process can be configured to manage multiple runner workers.
+For more information, see Basic configuration: one runner manager, one runner.

 This example illustrates the values set in the config.toml file for one runner process: